Domaine de PanisseCourthezon (Châteauneuf-du-Pape) | Rhône Valley

 FARMING & WINEMAKING

-The estate totals some 16 acres of land, nearly half of which sit within the Châteauneuf-du-Pape appellation and just a few miles north of Le Clos du Caillou in Courthézon.
+The estate totals some 16 acres of land, nearly half of which sit within the Châteauneuf-du-Pape appellation’s far northeast corner.
 The rest of the estate includes vineyards rated Côtes du Rhône, as well as lavender fields, olive trees and cypress trees.

-Vines, many of which were planted in 1924, are cared for sustainably, according to both organic and biodynamic practices; the estate is seeking certification.
-Estate terroir is similar to what is found at Caillou, with silty and sandy soils, with some clay and large quartz stones.
+Vines, many of which were planted in 1924, are cared for sustainably, according to both organic and biodynamic practices; the estate is in the process of becoming certified.
+Estate terroir combines silty and sandy soils, with some clay and large quartz stones.
 Importantly, much of the land appears drought resistant, a boon in ever-warmer growing seasons.

-Grapes are harvested by hand in small crates, and currently are being trucked to the cellars at Le Clos du Caillou to be vinified.
-Grapes are fermented on indigenous yeasts in temperature-controlled tanks (either stainless steel or tapered wooden casks).
+Grapes are harvested by hand in small crates, and currently are being brought to the cellars at Le Clos du Caillou (just five minutes to the south) to be vinified.
+Grapes are fermented on indigenous yeasts in temperature-controlled tanks (either stainless steel, cement or tapered wooden casks).
 Wines are aged in demi-muid or barrel for approximately 15 months.
-The estate’s first vintage under its new ownership was 2020.
 Wines are bottled unfined and unfiltered, with minimal added sulfites.